nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * Provided details will overwrite existing ones entirely.
 E.g. `edit-client <index> tag/Friend` will change the client displayed at `<index>` to only have the tag `Friend`.
 * Using an empty `tag/` prefix removes all tags of the client.
-This cannot be used with any non-empty `tag/` prefixes e.g. `edit-client 1 tag/ tag/friend` is not valid.
+This cannot be used with any non-empty `tag/` prefixes.
+E.g. `edit-client 1 tag/ tag/friend` is not valid.
 * At least one detail to edit must be provided.
 * If used when a subset of clients is visible (e.g. due to a previous `find-client` command), the index provided is based on the currently displayed subset only.
 * A client list needs to be shown for this command to be executed successfully.